elixir-europe/human-data-maturity-model/index.markdown

                 <td>Tech</td>
                 <td>
                     <ol>
-                        <li>Requirements being gathered for the technical infrastructure to support data access across borders.</li>
+                        <li>Requirements being gathered for the system to support data access across borders using Life Science AAI or compatible system.</li>
-                        <li>Data access mechanisms to support data access cross borders are drafted.</li>
+                        <li>Plan to implement a system has been drafted to support data access across borders using Life Science AAI or compatible system.</li>
-                        <li>Data access mechanisms to support data access across borders are deployed at a Node level.</li>
+                        <li>Life Science AAI or compatible system implemented at the Node level to support data access across borders.</li>
-                        <li>Data access mechanisms to support data access across borders are deployed, enforced and open to opportunity and upgrade.</li>
+                        <li>Life Science AAI or compatible system is deployed, regularly reviewed and open to opportunity and upgrade.</li>
                     </ol>
                 </td>
             </tr>